The Ultimate FastAPI Tutorial Part 7 - Database Setup with SQLAlchemy and Alembic

 handled within our CRUD utility functions.

-We see a similar pattern in the other endpoints, swapping out crud.recipe.get
+We see a similar pattern in the other endpoints, swapping out crud.recipe.get for

-when we’re returning multiple recipes and crud.recipe.create
+crud.recipe.get_multi when we’re returning multiple recipes and crud.recipe.create when

 we create new recipes in the POST endpoint.